PeerTube for Zcash: Decision + Implementation Plan

 - Bandwidth

-- Transcoding compute
+- Transcoding

 Approach

-- Start with constrained scope
+- Constrained scope

 - Measure real usage

-- Scale based on observed demand
+- Scale based on demand

 9) Notes and updates